Battle of Vaslui: Aftermath

-In July 1476, after killing 30,000 Ottomans, Stephen was defeated at the Battle of Valea Albă.
-However, the Ottomans were unsuccessful in their siege of the Suceava citadel and the Neamţ fortress, while Laiotă was forced to retreat back to Wallachia when Vlad and Stefan Báthory, Voivode of Transylvania, gave chase with an army of 30,000.
+The Moldavian victory was short-lived since in July 1476, Stephen was defeated at the Battle of Valea Albă.
+However, the Ottomans were unsuccessful in their siege of the Suceava citadel and the Neamț fortress, while Laiotă was forced to retreat back to Wallachia when Vlad and Stefan Báthory, Voivode of Transylvania, gave chase with an army of 30,000.
 Stephen assembled his army and invaded Wallachia from the north, while Vlad and Báthory invaded from the west.
 Laiotă fled, and in November, Vlad Țepeș was installed on the Wallachian throne.
 He received 200 loyal knights from Stephen to serve as his loyal bodyguards, but his army remained small.

 When Laiotă returned, Vlad Tepes went to battle and was killed by the Janissaries near Bucharest in December 1476.
-Laiotă again occupied the Wallachian throne, which urged Stephen to make another return to Wallachia and dethrone Laiotă for the fifth and last time, while a Dăneşti, Ţepeluş, was established as ruler of the country.
+Laiotă again occupied the Wallachian throne, which urged Stephen to make another return to Wallachia and dethrone Laiotă for the fifth and last time, while a Dănești, Țepeluș, was established as ruler of the country.

 In 1484, the Ottomans under Bayezid II managed to conquer Chilia and Cetatea Albă and incorporate it into their empire under the name of Budjak, leaving Moldavia a landlocked principality for many years to come.

-Between May and September 1488, Stephen built the Voroneţ Monastery to commemorate the victory at Vaslui; "the exterior walls – including a representation of the Last Judgment on the west wall – were painted in 1547 with a background of vivid cerulean blue.
+Between May and September 1488, Stephen built the Voroneț Monastery to commemorate the victory at Vaslui; "the exterior walls – including a representation of the Last Judgment on the west wall – were painted in 1547 with a background of vivid cerulean blue.
 This is so vibrant that art historians refer to Voroneţ blue the same way they do Titian red."
 In 1490, he extended his work by building another monastery of Saint John the Baptist.
 These monasteries served as cultural centres; today, they are on UNESCO's World Heritage List.
-Stephen's victory at Vaslui is considered one of the greatest Moldavian victories over the Ottomans, and as such "played a role in universal history" by securing the culture and civilization of the Christian West from the onslaught of Islam.